Hawaii general contractor license and insurance requirements

 3. Specialty contractor license

-The Hawaii license application requirements are:
+The Hawaii license application form requirements are:

 • Three notarized certificates to support your supervisory experience